-212-Writing in the Liberal Arts, 3 Cr.
+LBST-212 Writing in Liberal Arts (3 Credits)

 Taking up where ENGL-103/104/105/195 leaves off, this sophomore-level writing course extends students' ability to read, analyze, research, and develop argument.
 Students analyze arguments and create their own original essays.
 Additionally, this course serves as an introductory level liberal studies course.
 The course will draw on liberal studies disciplines in its examination of a theme or issue.
 Satisfies both WCII and Information Literacy requirements.
 (Equivalent to ENGL 212.)
 WCII, IL